top of page

 The main attraction of this 12th-century square is the Gothic-style Rathaus or Town Hall with its Clock Tower or Glockenspiel.

-In front of the Rathaus is a tall column with a statue of the Virgin Mary on its top.
+In front of the Rathaus is a tall column with a statue of the Virgin Mary at the top.

 Try to hang around the Clock Tower at 11 am, 12 pm and 5 pm.
 This is when this old medieval Clock Tower comes alive with its bells and chimes.